How to find my IP address

 Graphical representation of network settings

 Microsoft Windows 98 users may also get a GUI representation of their network settings by clicking Start, Run, and typing ipconfig in the run line.
-Unfortunately, not all versions of Windows have this feature.
+Unfortunately, all later versions of Windows no longer have this feature.

 See the IP in Linux and Unix, BSD 4.2+, and Apple OS X